Water Savings Tips for Business

 - Create a suggestion and incentives system at your organization to recognize water-saving ideas.

 - Include a water-saving tip in your employee newsletter.
-Find 100+ tips at wateruseitwisely.com.
+Find over 100 tips at the Water Use It Wisely website.

 - Implement a water management plan for your facility, then educate employees on good water habits through newsletters and posters.